-Also there are interesting German Pop and Rock tunes that should have made it, and some which are just interesting enough to listen to at least once.
-These are ten examples of more and less iconic Pop and Rock songs made in Germany.
+Also there are interesting German Pop and Rock tunes that should have made it, and some which are interesting enough to listen to.
+These are ten examples of iconic Pop and Rock songs made in Germany.

 Spliff ‘Sweet as Radio’ (1980)